 Each year Lebanon consistently produces more university graduates and workers than its economy can absorb.
-Together with cultural and political factors, the lack of opportunities at home has pushed Lebanese to migrate abroad for over a century.
+Together with cultural and political factors, accentuated in 2020 by the sharp economic collapse and the August 4 port explosion, the lack of opportunities at home has pushed Lebanese to migrate abroad for over a century.
 These outflows and migrations to countries in Europe, Western Asia, the Americas, Africa, and Oceania have translated into a huge diaspora-Lebanon has one of the world's highest ratios of expatriates to residents.
+In 2020 alone, over 500,000 Lebanese (some sourhave applied for a visa to move or study abroad.
 Since the end of the Lebanese civil war in 1990, the attraction and integration of the diaspora's human capital financial energies was a-sometimes informal and sometimes more formal-political paradigm aimed at boosting economic development.
+Given the current devaluation of the LBP, combined with the state's capital control and restriction of transferring money abroad, the diaspora's contribution to Lebanon - especially in fresh funds - is more important than at any point since the creation of the Lebanese nation.

 One element the state must work to ameliorate is the current inability of the public and private sectors to provide adequate job and career opportunities to highly qualified graduates of tertiary academic institutions.
+The lack of opportunity, combined with the financial failure of the state and the banks, has led to unprecedented brain-drain.

-This brain drain has been a concern over the past 25 years and remains one, as the country is unlikely to generate enough career options for highly qualified graduates in the foreseeable future.
+Brain drain has been a concern over the past 25 years and remains one, as the country is unlikely to generate enough career options for highly qualified graduates in the foreseeable future.
 However, while the state may be unable to completely stop emigration, it ought to develop the means-through designing policies and engineering institutional capacities-to make inroads toward helping more Lebanese find jobs in their homeland.
-While such efforts would likely be futile as standalone political or fiscal initiatives, they could generate multiple benefits if done in conjunction with improvements in Lebanese competitiveness and strengthening heritage preservation and increasing national identity appreciation (see Agenda Priorities 15 and 19 in this Economic Roadmap).
+While such efforts would likely be futile as standalone political or fiscal initiatives, they could generate multiple benefits if done in conjunction with improvements in Lebanese competitiveness and strengthening heritage preservation and increasing national identity appreciation.